-In line with the Victorian Government Land Transactions Policy and Guidelines, surplus sites must be sold at market price determined by the Valuer-General Victoria, unless exempt.
+In line with the Victorian Government Land Transactions Policy, surplus sites must be sold at market price determined by the Valuer-General Victoria, unless exempt.

 Once the land is rezoned, it will be offered to other government agencies, local councils and the Commonwealth.
 If the land is not retained for other government use, it will be considered for disposal on the private market.

 If only part of a school is not required and is declared surplus, a subdivision of the site may be required for the disposal to occur.